Trusted by

 Advanced Navigation is supported by industry and government leaders working in space.

-Enrico Palermo, Head of the Australian Space Agency said, “Our Moon to Mars initiative provides Australian companies with the opportunity to showcase their knowledge and capabilities in projects that can support NASA in its inspirational endeavours.
+Enrico Palermo, Head of the Australian Space Agency said, “Our Moon to Mars initiative provides Australian companies with the opportunity to showcase their knowledge and capabilities in projects that can support NASA in its inspirational endeavors.
 This is just one example of how Australia is collaborating with NASA on its Artemis program and is building on over half a century of collaboration in space.”

 The Meteoric Impact on Earth